 I started quilting 26 years ago after immigrating to Israel from the US.
 While raising young kids and working a full-time, highly technical job, quilting was a much needed diversion.
 I took a basic class with a local teacher and was immediately drawn to everything about the process: the fabric, color, value and texture.
 Whenever possible I stole moments to run to the sewing machine.
 My first quilt took 10 years to complete because it was hand-quilted in 15-minute intervals.
 Then I took a quilted portrait class, discovered the world of quilt art, and have never looked back!

 Quilt art is a way to tell a story through color and values in cloth.
 As a writer, I find this format very appealing because it is an extension of the written word.

 My creative process begins with a photograph of a unique moment, usually taken during hikes and family outings.
 Many of these portrait quilts focus on unexpected poses and expressions made by family members.

 I create fabric collages using raw-edge applique and lots of thread work, specifically concentrating on the contours and anatomy to bring each subject to life.
 Free-motion quilting enhances the texture of the work, and tulle in every possible color adds shadows and depth to the scene.

-I am drawn to the unique perspective of people and places in Israel.
-I use art to enable people who have never walked the streets of Jerusalem or smelled the spices in the market to sense the atmosphere here.
-This is my way of showing the world the beauty that surrounds me without controversy and noise.
+The unique flavor of Israel entices me.
+I use art to enable people who have never walked the streets of Jerusalem or smelled the spices in the market to sense the atmosphere.
+This is my quiet way of showing the world the beauty here.